-4) The Introduction of Rich Cards
+4) The Introduction of Rich Cards in SEO 2016

 In the summer of 2015, Google introduced a new carousel display for certain queries on mobile.
 For example, if you were looking for decorating ideas for your living room, you could now scroll through a series of pictures along the top of your screen.